jittania/react-music-player/README.md

 ## **Local Setup Instructions**

-In the project directory, you can run:
+1. `cd` into `react-audio-player`

-### `npm start`
+2. Install dependencies with `npm install`

-Runs the app in the development mode.\
+3. Start the development server with `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Navigate to [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.